AirenSoft/OvenPlayer/docs/api.md

 ------|------
 number|0

-If set, HLS and DASH retries reload when initial load fail.
+If set, HLS and DASH retries reload when error occurs.

 #### playbackRate
 type|default